 Columbia’s strong take on mentorship inspires me as I believe it is an effective form of learning.
 I benefitted highly from the mentorship of my math teacher.
 He offered me valuable life lessons alongside academics.
 Thus, elucidating the value of mentorship in life.

-Hence, I am excited to begin my Odessy through the Columbia Mentoring Initiative.
+Hence, I am excited to begin my odyssey through the Columbia Mentoring Initiative.
 As well as becoming a mentee of faculty members like Professor Thomas A. DiPrete.
 Intrigued by his comparative studies, I hope to learn more about gender difference in educational performance.
 Hoping to do an independent research of my own in this topic in relation to a patriarchal society such as Indonesia.
-In combination with courses such as SOCI GR6116 Higher Education and Equality and EDUC BC3250 Education in a Polarized and Unequal Society to see the way education can be altered to have a bigger impact on creating equality in society.
+In combination with courses such as SOCI GR6116 Higher Education and Equality and EDUC BC3250 Education in a Polarized and Unequal Society, to see the way education can be altered to have a bigger impact on creating equality in society.

 Through a series of internships, I've come to realize that financial sustainability is key in everything we do.
 Thus, I'd like to join Columbia Organization of Rising Entrepreneurs and “Consult Your Community” – something unique to Columbia.
 Giving back and becoming a mentor myself.